Defining a Service

 Method Indexing

 Methods are assigned indices starting at 1 in declaration order.
-Index 0 is reserved.
+Index 0 is the base token identity.

 These indices are stable as long as you do not reorder methods.
 Adding new methods at the end is safe.
 Reordering or removing methods changes the wire protocol and breaks compatibility with existing clients.